ROCm/hipSOLVER/docs/index.rst

 :ref:`usage_label` is the starting point for new users of the library.
 For a list of currently implemented routines in the different APIs refer to :ref:`api-intro`.

-To contribute to the documentation refer to `Contributing to ROCm  <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`_.
+To contribute to the documentation refer to :doc:`Contributing to ROCm <rocm:contribute/contributing>`.

-You can find licensing information on the `Licensing <https://rocm.docs.amd.com/en/latest/about/license.html>`_ page.
+You can find licensing information on the :doc:`Licensing <rocm:about/license>` page.